 - Ensuring that teaching and learning opportunities meet the needs of all the pupils - Ensuring that appropriate provision is made for pupils who belong to vulnerable groups.
 This includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed - When making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free school meals will be socially disadvantaged.
-We also recognise that not all pupils who are socially disadvantaged will be registered.

-Pupil premium funding and recovery curriculum funding will be allocated following a needs analysis.
+We also recognise that not all pupils who are socially disadvantaged will be registered. - Pupil premium funding will be allocated following a needs analysis.